 I'm strong but human

 Chris has not been in any other trouble and has now been incarcerated for 35 years.
 No one lost their life in this riot, he was only defending life in the spur of a moment and the situation turned bad.
-Please bring Chris home, it is time for him to see his daugher and grandchildren and be a part of their lives.
+Please bring Chris home, it is time for him to see his daughter and grandchildren and be a part of their lives.
+Chris is now seeking an Executive Clemency

 Justice for Christopher Trotter, a Veteran